poldrack/ai_testing/README.md

 - add multiple_regression.py and claude_chat_transcript1.md to context

 > Generate tests for the class defined in multiple_regression.py.
 Use the pytest testing framework.  generate tests for all methods.  also generate tests to compare the results to the scikit-learn LinearRegression method.
+Do not change the tests simply to make them run, unless there is a clear problem with the test itself.